 First, you will notice Low, Medium, and High on the rows and columns.
 Those are the difficulties that I have seen students feel (in my experience).
-For example in Quant, obtaining a 43 is not too hard for most people, while in Verbal, obtaining a 42 is very hard.
-You can see that this correlates with the percentile rankings too.
+For example in Quant, obtaining a gmat score of 43 is not too hard for most people, while in Verbal, obtaining a gmat score of 42 is very hard.
+You can see that this correlates with the gmat score percentiles too.

 This will give you an idea of what to aim for in your preparation.
-If you are starting in a low verbal score, it might be too optimistic to aim for 50 or 51 in quant to compensate (for most people).
+If you are starting with a low verbal gmat score, it might be too optimistic to aim for 50 or 51 in quant to compensate (for most people).

-Also, I have highlighted the score combinations for 650 (which is considered a good score for schools in Europe) and 700 (which is considered the minimum score for top schools in the US).
+I have highlighted the score combinations for 650 (which is considered a good gmat score for most schools in Europe and Canada) and 700 (which is considered the minimum gmat score for top schools in the US).

-There is a blue rectangle that I have highlighted, and those score combinations are the ones that I consider the most balanced and you should aim for those in your GMAT preparation.
+There is a blue rectangle that I have highlighted, and those gmat score combinations are the ones that I consider the most balanced and the ones you should aim for in your GMAT preparation.

 The GMAT score is good for up to 5 years.
 Even the scores that you cancel can be reinstated in that time (minus 1 month, for administrative procedures).